chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 ## Interesting things I have learnt

-As I previously discussed, I had already learnt some C/C++ prior to reading the book, so it was more to refine knowledge I had already gained, rather than start from point zero.
+As I previously discussed, I had already learnt some C/C++ prior to reading the book, so it was more to refine knowledge I had already gained, rather than start from scratch.
 Thus, I will include some particularly interesting and insightful things I have gained from the book.
 Nothing fundemental, just *ohhhh, sh#$%t* moments.

-### String literals
+### String literals and copying

 Consider the following piece of code, in which you have a string "123", and you want to cyclically permute it to "231"